OfficeDev/microsoft-teams-library-js/packages/teams-js/devdocs/logging.md

 # TeamsJS logging

 Enabling logging can be helpful when troubleshooting issues.
-These instructions are only for enabling local (browser console) logging in the TeamsJS library and will not enable logging within hosts like Teams, Outlook, or Office.
-However, even TeamsJS logging can be helpful to troubleshoot problems.
+These instructions are only for enabling local (browser console) logging in the TeamsJS library.

 ## Enabling logging

-TeamsJS logging leverages the popular [debug](https://www.npmjs.com/package/debug) pacakage for logging.
+TeamsJS logging leverages the popular [debug](https://www.npmjs.com/package/debug) package for logging.
 If you are already familiar with this package, then you can enable TeamsJS logs by enabling the `teamsJs` logging category.
 If you are unfamiliar, here are step-by-step instructions:

 1. Run your app inside of your chosen web host (e.g., Teams, Outlook, or Office)